-Provides research methodologies and skills such as questionnaire design, Internet search strategies, statistical analysis and other principles of data mining which are used in marketing management.
+Provides research methodologies and skills such as questionnaire design, Internet search strategies, statistical analysis, and other principles of data mining which are used in marketing management.
 A highlight of the course is a team marketing research project applying these marketing intelligence gathering techniques.
-Three hours.
+First semester, three hours.